 Wheels & Tires

-Once you know what wheels you want to run, you’ll need a frame that can accommodate them.
+Once you know more or less what size wheels and tires you want to run, you’ll need a frame that can accommodate them.
 The frame size and geometry then need to let you get into riding position that works for you and the type of riding you’re into.
 This is about your body’s contact points with the bike.
 Your butt, hands and feet form what is called a contact point triangle.
 Getting this right is very important for you to feel comfortable on your bike.
 As long as your top tube is a reasonable length for your frame size you should be able to adjust your contact point triangle to suit you.
 A young professional racer may want his hands much lower than his butt for aerodynamic reasons but this can put strain on your hands, back, neck and arms.
 For touring or commuting you would want a more comfortable upright contact point triangle, this usually requires a slightly bigger frame than most race orientated bike shops and fitters recommend.
 We have a range of very well designed steel frames to suit a variety of riding styles and they come in a wide range of sizes to fit you just right.

 The Cockpit components.

 These are the most personal parts of your bike as they touch your body.
 These components are often also a great way of showing off your personal taste & style by using different colour combinations etc. The good thing is that these are usually not the most expensive components and over time you can try out and experiment with a different seatpost, stem or bars until you find what works for you.
 The choice between flat bars or drop bars, how wide they are, stem length, or raising or lowering the stem and bars will greatly effect your riding position and comfort on the bike.
 For example wider saddles are better for more upright riding positions and narrow saddles are more comfortable for racy riding positions.
-Don’t worry too much about getting these things perfect from the beginning, your ideal riding position and personal preferences often take years to develop and hone and are constantly changing.
+Don’t worry too much about getting these things perfect from the beginning, your ideal riding position and personal preferences often take years to develop and hone, and are constantly changing.

 The Drivetrain, Shifters and Brakes